maaderojas/maaderojas/README.md

 - 👋 Hi, I’m @maaderojas
 - 👀 I’m interested in environmental and economic issues such as land use, energy and ecosystem services valuation.
 - 🌱 I’m currently learning R Shiny, Python and Arabic.
-- 💞️ I’m looking to collaborate on GIS projects.
+- 💞️ I’m looking to collaborate on GIS / Ecosystem Services Valuation projects.
 - 📫 You can reach me via e-mail : mar970913@gmail.com

 <!---